Advancing Your Career | Legal / Ethical | Specialties

 If you are thinking about becoming a health policy nurse or learning more about the profession, I would recommend looking into your local and state nursing associations and the American Nurse Association.

-You can also learn about the inspiring work of health policy nurses by reading the Policy, Politics, and Nursing Practice journal and the Journal of Issues in Nursing.
+You can also learn about their inspiring work by reading the Policy, Politics, and Nursing Practice journal and the Journal of Issues in Nursing.

 Love what you read?